Cloudxtreme/deploy/README.md

 # deploy
-Deploying apps from source, but not the FreeBSD Ports way...
+Deploying apps, sometimes not the FreeBSD Ports way...
 WARNING: this might be dumb